Leicester tobacco control strategy 2024-2026

 Leicester's acute CURE inpatient service delivers an in-reach model of care that is based in Leicester hospitals and includes patients from across Leicester, Leicestershire and Rutland.
 An in-reach model is defined as a service where a transfer of care takes place from one organisation to another.

 Tobacco dependency advisors (TDAs) are employed by Leicester City Council and patients are referred to community services for their ongoing care, after discharge.
 Before a transfer of care takes place, tobacco dependency advisors screen inpatients for their smoking status through making every contact count for nursing (MECC) assessment.
-They also provide very brief advice and prescribe nicotine replacement therap.
+They also provide very brief advice and prescribe nicotine replacement therapy.

 University Hospitals Leicester has an in-reach service.
 Acute CURE has fully launched across all three UHL hospital sites as of 2023.
 An evaluation of CURE and snapshot of data shows that, since implementation in 2021, over 8,500 smokers have been referred to the acute impatient service.